BalintHompot/LangTech_v2/README.txt

 contains all the test questions.
 You can run from file by pressing "1", and press any other key to run from commandline.

+3 characters are removed as the test questions on nestor have the format space-ID-tab-question, although the description in the slides does not mention space.

 It is necessary to install some modules.
 This can be done with pip3, or inside the PyCharm IDE.
 These modules are: requests, sys, spacy, nltk, termcolor and word2number.